navin772/GSOC_Stock_prediction/README.md

 # GSOC_Stock_prediction
 A ML model implementation on how to train a model on existing Index data and try to predict the future value of the Index.

+The repository contains two apps `index_prediction_app` and `streamlit_stock_app`.
+The required files to deploy them on Kubernetes cluster are inside their respective folders.

 ## Steps to run index_prediction_app on local machine

 1. cd into `index_prediction_app` folder